skx/marionette/README.md

 > **Note** `${ARCH}` is available by default, as noted in the [pre-declared variables](#pre-declared-variables) section.
 This was just an example of command-execution.

-Using commands inside parameter values does **not** work.
-This will fail:
+Using commands inside parameter values is also supported:

 ```
 file { name    => "set-todays-date",